 Photo: Simon Kane

-Blurred Lines is on at the Shed until 22nd February 2014, for further information or to book visit here.
+Blurred Lines is at the Shed until 22nd February 2014.
+For further information or to book visit the theatre’s website here.